-Grant requests will be accepted on a rolling basis and reviewed every two weeks to ensure quick decisions and timely programs.
-The next two deadlines are Thursday, March 19 and Thursday, April 2, with funding decisions announced the following day.
+Grant requests will be accepted on a rolling basis and reviewed quickly to ensure rapid decisions and timely programs.
+The next application deadline is 5:00 pm on Tuesday, May 12; decisions will be announced on Wednesday, May 20.
 Before applying, please read the details below, gather your ideas, and call Lorelei Costa at 252-261-8839 to discuss your project.

 The primary goal of COVID-19 Rapid Response Grants is to enable nonprofits to adapt, expand, or initiate vital services to the Outer Banks through the Coronavirus crisis.
 We define the Outer Banks as Dare County, Ocracoke, and/or the Currituck beaches.
 To be eligible for a Rapid Response Grant, programs must be related to the COVID-19 crisis, either directly (e.g., care for virus patients) or indirectly (e.g., assistance to working parents without child care).
 We will also consider grants that would allow a nonprofit to adapt its existing programs in the face of the ever-evolving COVID-19 landscape (e.g., modifications to a food program to allow for community closures).
 In all cases, special emphasis may be given to efforts that help the most vulnerable and/or the most people in our community.

 Schools and government agencies may be eligible to apply, if it is demonstrated that financial support is not available from other sources.